The Top 10 Most Referenced Movies on The Simpsons

 A perfect recreation of Sonny Corleone’s death in “Mr. Plow” (S4E9).

-Whenever the Simpson family brushes up against organized crime in Springfield, you can be sure that someone is going to sleep with the fishes or have a meeting with a godfather (although they may also throw in a nod to Goodfellas or The Untouchables for good measure).
+Whenever the Simpson family brushes up against organized crime in Springfield, you can be sure that someone is going to sleep with the fishes or be faced with an offer they can’t refuse (although the writers may also throw in a nod to Goodfellas or The Untouchables for good measure).

 Bart wakes up next to the head of Jebediah Springfield in “The Telltale Head” (S1E8)